rkumar-1/pixel-Di/README.md

 # pixel-Di
 The quest to discover simple primitives and techniques to effectively provision and divide the work between multiple cores makes this project interesting.
 This is a test bed for distributed experiements.

-Experiements:
+*Experiements:*

-1. Initial experiment is a Tree builder.
-Build a BST with 250K random key value pairs and measure the time taken to build the tree.
+1. Initial experiment builds a balanced binary search tree with 250K random keys.

+2. Metrics: Measures the time taken to build the tree.
 The goal is to cut the time to build the tree using multi-cores effectively.

-2. System used: Intel i7 with 4 cores and 8 HW threads of execution with 8 GB memory.
+3. System used: Intel i7 with 4 cores and 8 HW threads of execution with 8 GB memory.

+4. Results

-3. Results from initial experiments using the pixel-Da static library and the pixel-Di framework.
+The initial experiments use the pixel-Da static library and the pixel-Di framework.

                                  	n	                t(ms)	  stl_map
 i). uses a single thread